 -- The Legacy of Henry Lewis, LA Philharmonic

 -- Henry Lewis, the Conductor Who Broke Orchestral Racial Barriers, Is Dead at 63, by Robert D. McFadden, New York Times

 -- Remembering Henry Lewis; First Black Conductor of a Major Symphony Orchestra, by Mohammed Awal, Face 2 Face Africa

 -- Henry J. Lewis (Musician), Wikipedia

 On July 23, 1936, African American classical composer, William Grant Still, conducted the Los Angeles Philharmonic for two of his compositions, in a performance at the Hollywood Bowl.
-He became the first African American to conduct a major American symphony orchestra.
+He became the first African American to stand in front of and conduct a major American symphony orchestra.